Mrguru2024/PersonalPortfolio/VERCEL-STATIC-DEPLOYMENT.md

 The static deployment uses client-side routing through:

-1. Vercel's `rewrites` config in vercel.json
+1. Vercel's `rewrites` config in vercel.json that redirects all paths to index.html
-2. A custom 404.html that serves the SPA for all routes
+2. The React router handles client-side routing for all paths

 ### Static API Endpoints

-The React app attempts to fetch from real API endpoints, but when deployed to Vercel static hosting, the `queryClient.ts` redirects these requests to static JSON files.
+The React app attempts to fetch from real API endpoints, but when deployed to Vercel static hosting, the `queryClient.ts` redirects these requests to static JSON files in the `/api/` directory.